Access to subsidized residential care is coordinated by Island Health staff.

-Tsawaayuus is a unique, responsibly managed residential care facility whose mission is to provide holistic, culturally competent care in a family-like environment with an emphasis on Aboriginal people.
+Tsawaayuus is a unique, responsibly managed residential care facility whose mission is to provide holistic, culturally competent care in a family-like environment with an emphasis on Indigenous people.

 In 1985, a group of ladies had a dream of building a safe home for Native Elders, which would also hire native employees to look after the Elders.
 The ten assisted living apartments are an addition to the original 30 residential care beds opened in 1992.

 There are some First Nations people working in each department, First Nations people in management and First Nations people on the Board of Directors.